Tips to Improve Vaginal pH

 • Soreness

 Declines in estrogen levels experienced during menopause can also raise the vagina’s pH, as mentioned earlier, which can throw vaginal pH balance off.
-This can potentially contribute to symptoms of discomfort including dryness, irritation, burning, itching, or pain during sex.6
+This can potentially contribute to symptoms of discomfort including dryness, irritation, burningitching, or pain during sex.6

-How to Improve Vaginal pH
+How to Fix Your pH Balance

 Don’t Douche – It Can Throw pH Balance Off